-√ Philosophy 358.
+Philosophy 358.
 Philosophy of Language.
 3 hrs.; 3 cr.
-Prerea: Philosophy 102 or 103 or 121 or 122 or 151.
+Prereq: Philosophy 102 or 103 or 121.

 Implications of the structure and use of natural and artificial languages for the nature of the mind, meaning, and reality.
 Not offered on a regular basis.
 Availability to be determined by the department.